alexjilavu29/alexjilavu29/README.md

 Below are some highlights from my portfolio.
 Feel free to explore my repositories to get a sense of my work and approach.
 Most of the repositories on my profile have **an English 🇬🇧 version** and **a Roumanian 🇷🇴 version** of the README.md file, to get a sense of the functionalities and objectives of the project or application displayed.

-🇷🇴 **Aproape toate repository-urile postate pe profilul meu au o versiune în limba română a descrierii și a modului de utilizare a proiectului.
-Aceasta se poate găsi spre finalul fișierelor de tip ```README.md```.**
+🇷🇴 **Majoritatea proiectelor postate pe profilul meu au o versiune în limba română a descrierii și a modului de utilizare.
+Aceasta se poate găsi spre finalul fișierelor ```README.md```.**

 `Thank you for visiting, and I look forward to collaborating on future innovations!`